Staff

 Johan Panek, PhD: Marie Curie Fellow at U of Newcastle

-Aaron Reinke, PhD: Asst Prof at U of Toronto
+Aaron Reinke, PhD: Associate Prof at U of Toronto

 Michael Botts, PhD: Research Scientist at Genus